skyzh/mini-lsm/mini-lsm-book/src/week2-06-wal.md

 cargo run --bin mini-lsm-cli -- --enable-wal
 ```

 Remember to recover the correct `next_sst_id` from the state, which should be `max{memtable id, sst id}` + 1.
 In your `close` function, you should not flush memtables to SSTs if `enable_wal` is set to true, as WAL itself provides persistency.
+You should wait until all compaction and flush threads to exit before closing the database.

 ## Test Your Understanding